 Roadtrekking in British Columbia’s Southern Interior

 Recently we took our Roadtrek van on a camping trip “Roadtrekking” through some of the not so well-known but delightful smaller towns in the Okanagan area of the southern interior of British Columbia.
 The first day, we left the Vancouver area and headed up Highway 1 and the Crowsnest Hwy 3 to Princeton.
-We spent the first night in the Princeton municipal park campground which has full hook-ups with free Wifi and is located right beside the Similkameen River on Highway 3.
+We spent the first night in the Princeton Municipal RV Park and Campground which has full hook-ups with free Wifi and is located right beside the Similkameen River on Highway 3.
 It is a great place to stop overnight.
-Another camping option is the Princeton golf club across the road with free Wifi and firewood for campers.
+Another camping option is the Princeton Golf Club across the road with free Wifi and firewood for campers.

 The next morning, continuing on Crowsnest Hwy 3, we headed to Keremeos, locally known as ‘the fruit capital of Canada’, and along the way visited the small, historic town of Hedley.
-This is well worth the stop as you can take a tour of the old Mascot Gold Mine and discover the life of a gold miner through modern technology of light and sound.
-You can also visit the Discovery Centre and explore the museum and gift shops.
+You can visit the Discovery Centre and explore the museum and gift shops.
 Once in Keremeos we stayed at the Eagle RV Park located on Hwy 3.

 Much in need of some exercise after our drive, we walked the hiking/biking trail to the historic Red Bridge, the sole survivor of five covered railroad bridges that serviced the gold mining industry around the Hedley-Princeton area in the early 1900s.
 If you head east on the trail, it takes you to the town centre past many of the fruit stands.
 During the season, make sure you pick up some of the local fruit and veg to eat on your trip or to take home.
 Also worth a visit in Keremeos is The Grist Mill and Gardens, a BC Heritage Site.